apache/airflow/docs/security.rst

     [api]
     auth_backend = airflow.providers.google.common.auth_backend.google_openid

-It is also highly recommended to configure an OAuth2 audience so that the generated used tokens can only be used by Airflow.
+It is also highly recommended to configure an OAuth2 audience so that the generated tokens are restricted to use by Airflow only.

 .. code-block:: ini